MelanieRogoff/functional-testing-otus-interview/README.md

  - Testing Folder functionality in the My Bookshelf section

+ - Testing the hover functionality in order to trigger the triple dot area in the resource row in My Bookshelf (hover seems to only be accessible through Java/Python.
+This test uses JavaScript only)

  - Testing the class board

- - Testing the assigned lessons

  - Testing the gradebook